 I’m glad to be given the opportunity to be open and transparent.
 While Avi Networks has major limitations compared to physical load balancers—especially in being big, clunky, and expensive—I’m going to stick it out and try to make this career move work.
 Compare Avi Networks with F5 and Citrix NetScaler to see for youself.

 Our engineering organization has also felt very convicted by our “niche” feature list so they have already added “software-defined doorstop,” “software-defined paperweight,” and “software-defined boat anchor” to the product roadmap.
 Rumor has it they will be GA on Feb 30th.

-If for some strange reason you are intrigued by software-defined application delivery services, you’re welcome to learn more by viewing the Avi Vantage Platform Data Sheet.
+If for some strange reason you are intrigued by software-defined application delivery services, you’re welcome to learn more by viewing the Avi Vantage Platform Architecture.